GrantSeltzer/Manhattan/README.md

  #### TODO:
- - Functionality to remove actions completely
  - Allow arguments to be added for system calls
- - Fix bug where empty syscall is appended

  - Write unit tests
  - Need to check if syscall has specific arguments already when added
     - if It doesn't, the syscall action should be overwritten